HEFTIEProject/zarr-benchmarks/docs/index.md

 seconds, and already gave compression ratios of ~1.5.
 Increasing the compression level typically increases the compression ratio at the cost of increased write time.
-Increasing the compression level does not increase the compression ratio by much - for _blosc-zstd_ going from ~1.8 and write times of 2 seconds to ~2.0 and write times of 50 seconds.
+Increasing the compression level does not increase the compression ratio by much - for _blosc-zstd_ going from ~1.8 and write times of ~1 second to ~2.0 and write times of ~45 seconds.

 #### Read time